Skip to content

 MCP_PORT 5000 Port to bind to (for HTTP transports)

-NGUI_COMPONENT_SYSTEM json Component system (json, rhds)
+NGUI_COMPONENT_SYSTEM json UI Component system (json, rhds)

 NGUI_PROVIDER langchain Inference provider (mcp, llamastack, langchain)

-NGUI_PROVIDER_API_BASE_URL - Base URL for OpenAI-compatible API
+NGUI_PROVIDER_API_BASE_URL - Base URL for OpenAI-compatible API (if langchain is used)

-NGUI_PROVIDER_API_KEY - API key for the LLM provider
+NGUI_PROVIDER_API_KEY - API key for the LLM provider (if langchain is used)

 NGUI_PROVIDER_LLAMA_URL - LlamaStack server URL (if llamastack is used)